DemocracyEarth/paper/FAQ/FAQ-en.md

 # Frequently Asked Questions

-## Frequently Asked Questions - General
+## Frequently Asked Questions - The Social Smart Contract
 [1.
 What is an open source paper?](#question-001)

 [2.
 How can I contribute to the DEF white paper?](#question-002)